-- Submit for approval, 2022 1st Quarter Change Dockets, to the ARB - Mail notices of appraised value for single-family residence homestead properties (Sec.
+- Submit for approval, 2023 1st Quarter Change Dockets, to the ARB. - Release to Pritchard & Abbott, Inc. for printing of 25.19 Notices of Appraised Value. - Mail notices of appraised value for single-family residence homestead properties (Sec.
 25.19). - Notify the taxing units of the form in which the appraisal roll will be provided to them (Sec.
 26.01). - Property owners to file renditions and property information reports unless they request a filing extension in writing (Sec.
-22.23) by April 15. - Submit 2022 Certified Estimated Value to taxing units. - Begin Operating Budget preparations for 2023.

-- Last day for property owners to file these applications or reports with the CAD: - Some exemption applications (Sec.
+22.23) by April 15. - Good Friday District office closed. - Submit 2023 Certified Estimated Value to taxing units. - Begin Operating Budget preparations for 2024. - Last day for property owners to file these applications or reports with the CAD: - Some exemption applications (Sec.
 11.43) - Notice to chief appraiser that property is no longer entitled to an exemption not requiring annual application (Sec.
+11.43);

-11.43); - Applications for special appraisal or notices to chief appraiser that property no longer qualifies for 1-d and 1-d-1 agricultural land, timberland, restricted-use timberland, recreational-park-scenic land and public access airport property (Secs.
-23.43, 23.54, 23.75, 23.84, 23.94, 23.9804); - o Railroad rolling stock reports (Sec.
+- Applications for special appraisal or notices to chief appraiser that property no longer qualifies for 1-d and 1-d-1 agricultural land, timberland, restricted-use timberland, recreational-park-scenic land and public access airport property (Secs.
+23.43, 23.54, 23.75, 23.84, 23.94, 23.9804); - Railroad rolling stock reports (Sec.
 24.32); - Requests for separate listing of separately owned land and improvements (Sec.
 25.08); - Requests for proportionate taxing of a planned unit development property (Sec.
 25.09); - Requests for separate listing of separately-owned standing timber and land (Sec.
 25.10); - Requests for separate listing of undivided interests (Sec.
 25.11); a - Requests for joint taxation of separately owned mineral interest (Sec.
 25.12). - Begin informal hearings with property owners/agents.

-May, 2022
+May, 2023

 - Period when chief appraiser must publish notice about taxpayer protest procedures in a local newspaper with general circulation (Secs.
 41.41, 41.70). - Property owners to file renditions and property information reports if they requested an extension in writing.
 For good cause, chief appraiser may extend this deadline another 15 days (Sec.
-22.23).

-- Prepare appraisal records and submit to ARB (Secs.
-25.01, 25.22). - Memorial Day District office closed. - 2023 Budget Workshop - Hold informal hearings with property owners/agents.
+22.23). - Prepare appraisal records and submit to ARB (Secs.
+25.01, 25.22). - Memorial Day District office closed. - 2024 Budget Workshop - Hold informal hearings with property owners/agents.

-June, 2022
+June, 2023

-- Invoice for 2022 3rd Quarterly Budget Allocation mailed to taxing units. - 2023 Proposed Budget to Entities by June 15.
-(PTC Section 6.06) - Prepare 2021-2022 Reappraisal Plan.
-(PTC Section 6.05 I) - Hold 2022 Formal Protest hearings with ARB.
+- Invoice for 2023 3rd Quarterly Budget Allocation mailed to taxing units. - 2024 Proposed Budget to Entities by June 15.
+(PTC Section 6.06)

+- Juneteenth District office closed. - Hold 2023 Formal Protest hearings with ARB.

-July, 2022
+July, 2023

-- July 4th District office closed. - Submit for approval, 2022 2nd Quarter Change Dockets, to the ARB - Hold 2022 Formal Hearings of all Mineral, Utility & Industrial Hearings with property owners/agents. - July 20 Date ARB must approve appraisal records, but may not do so if more than 5 percent of total appraised value remains under protest. - July 25 Last day for Texas Comptroller to certify apportionment of railroad rolling stock value to counties, with supplemental records after that date (Sec.
+- July 4th District office closed. - Submit for approval, 2023 2nd Quarter Change Dockets, to the ARB - Hold 2023 Formal Hearings of all Mineral, Utility & Industrial Hearings with property owners/agents. - July 20 Date ARB must approve appraisal records, but may not do so if more than 5 percent of total appraised value remains under protest. - July 25 Last day for Texas Comptroller to certify apportionment of railroad rolling stock value to counties, with supplemental records after that date (Sec.
 24.38). - July 25 Last day for chief appraiser to certify appraisal roll to each taxing unit (Sec.
 26.01).
 (Creates Appraisal Roll)